 Socialist parties and ideas remain a political force with varying degrees of power and influence on all continents, heading national governments in many countries around the world.
 Today, some socialists have also adopted the causes of other social movements, such as environmentalism, feminism and progressivism.”

-So, in summary, the “capitalism versus socialism” argument is really about who controls the money/land/assets/resources and the means of producing goods (factories, etc.) and services (businesses).
+So, in summary, the “capitalism versus socialism” argument is really about who controls the money/land/assets/resources and the means of producing goods (factories, farms, etc.) and services (service businesses).
 Capitalism advocates personal, individual, private control (ownership) of the resources and wealth and means of production, whereas socialism advocates some form of collective control (ownership) of the resources and wealth and means of production.

 For example, all the government programs like welfare, unemployment payments, food stamps or Medicaid and Medicare are all examples of socialism.
 In other words, those programs are not based on private control of capital, competition or individual profit incentive.
 Those programs take from the overall society’s wealth (tax income) and distribute that wealth to those who need goods and services.
 Those programs are socialistic in principle and operation.
 As another example, non-profit organizations are, by definition, not capitalistic, and yet they exist and function in the U.S.